MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamScheduleShift.md

 ## SYNOPSIS
 Create a new shift instance in a schedule.
 The duration of a shift cannot be less than 1 minute or longer than 24 hours.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupTeamScheduleShift](/powershell/module/Microsoft.Graph.Teams/New-MgGroupTeamScheduleShift?view=graph-powershell-1.0)

 ## SYNTAX